Bendix Carb For V-Twin Motorcycles

-Consider investing in a gallon can of Berryman's Chem-Dip (about $25) and soak the body and float bowl (not the float).
+Consider investing in a gallon can of Berryman's Chem-Dip and soak the body and float bowl (not the float).
 This stuff will dissolve the old dried-up remnants of fuel and remove any sludge.
 Be careful - Chem-Dip will eat plastics, puff up gaskets, remove paint, and other nasty things.

 Around the top of the brass fuel tube assembly there is a fiber washer and an O-ring.
 The O-ring will rot away over time and will allow fuel to leak into the intake manifold.
 There should be a new one in the rebuild kit (buy a quality kit).
-Harley still sells the USA Zenith part under number 27762-71TA.
+Harley-Davidson still sells the USA Zenith part under number 27762-71TA.

-After blowing out all fuel circuits and air passages with compressed air, reassemble the carburetor.
+After cleaning and blowing out all fuel circuits and air passages with compressed air, reassemble the carburetor.
 Allow parts to sit (preferably overnight) to ensure all parts are dry.
 Remember to install the new throttle shaft seal.

 Bendix Carb Float